ArtyomKingmang/Lazurite/README.md

 ```

 ## Download

-Download jar and exe files of the language interpreter can be downloaded in the <a href = "https://github.com/ArtyomKingmang/Lazurite/releases">Releases</a> tab)
+Download jar and exe files of the language interpreter can be downloaded in the [Releases](https://github.com/ArtyomKingmang/Lazurite/releases) tab.

 ## Contributions
 We will review and help with all reasonable pull requests as long as the guidelines below are met.